vmware-tanzu/community-edition/docs/site/content/docs/support-matrix.md

 ## Infrastructure Providers (Target Platforms)

-After you install Tanzu Community Edition on your local machine, you can use the Tanzu CLI to deploy a cluster to **one** of the following infrastructure providers:
+After you install the Tanzu CLI Edition on your local machine, you can use it to deploy a cluster to **one** of the following infrastructure providers:
 | Cloud Infrastructure Provider    |Local Infrastructure Provider|
 |:------------------------ |:------------------------ |
 |[Amazon Web Services (AWS)](https://github.com/kubernetes-sigs/cluster-api-provider-aws) |[Docker](https://github.com/kubernetes-sigs/cluster-api/tree/main/test/infrastructure/docker) |